 Good luck with your sewing project!

-You can now support me on Ko-Fi!
-Any amount helps covering the fees for pattern making and illustrating software, fabrics, threads… If you can’t afford a donation, you can also support the blog by liking, sharing and commenting my posts.
-Thanks!!
+You can support me on Ko-Fi!
+Every little bit helps cover the costs of pattern-making software, illustration tools, fabrics, threads, and more.
+If a donationโs not possible, you can still support the blog by liking, sharing, and commenting on my posts.
+Thanks so much!

 I tried to download the pattern thru my iPad.
-That didn’t work.
+That didnโt work.
 The scale was slightly too large.
 So I had my husband try it on his lap top.
 The scale was spot on.
 But it said that because of borders- I would lose some of the details.
 Tried till we were blue in the face.
 Gave up and opened a bottle of wine.
-Still don’t have a pattern-but we are much happier than when we began.
+Still donโt have a pattern-but we are much happier than when we began.

 Weird!
 Try changing the border width in the print settings.
 To get there, you need to click on “page setup” button.